Seagate/cortx/doc/Tools.rst

  - **Signed-off-by**: Random J Developer `random@developer.example.org <mailto:random@developer.example.org>`_

- In Command Line Interface (CLI), you can add **–S** to append automatically.
+ In Command Line Interface (CLI), you can add **–s** to append automatically.

  - **$ git commit -s -m 'This is my commit message'**

- Usage of hooks will help if you have the tendency to forget adding –**S**.
+ Usage of hooks will help if you have the tendency to forget adding **-s**.
 To know more about this, refer `https://lubomir.github.io/en/2016-05-04-signoff-hooks.html <https://lubomir.github.io/en/2016-05-04-signoff-hooks.html>`_

-After installation, this integration creates a mechanism to check if the commits within a PR consists of the **Signed-off-by** prefix.

-**Note**: DCO provides an option (button) that is accessible to the users with the access to write in a repository.
-This option overrides the check successfully.
+ To know more about DCO and CLA, refer `DCO and CLA <https://github.com/Seagate/cortx/blob/main/doc/dco_cla.md>`_.